Editor’s Note: We would like to acknowledge that the use of the term “Latinx” is a matter of personal, generational, and cultural preference.

 Polling conducted by EcoAmerica and produced in association with the Hispanic Association of Colleges and Universities reveals strong support among Latinos for climate solutions—much stronger, in fact, than American voters overall.
 Overwhelmingly, Latino voters know climate change is happening and believe that solutions are needed and can be achieved.
 84 percent of those polled reported that they would be willing to personally take action to prevent damage to the climate.
 They also tend to believe solutions are compatible with jobs and the economy.
 And majorities support climate policy solutions like limits and fines on pollution.

 Climate concern hits close to home.
-Nearly half of American Latinos live in the most polluted and climate-impacted communities in the US.
+Nearly half of Latinx Americans live in the most polluted and climate-impacted communities in the US.
 Spanish-speaking Latinos display the highest levels of support for climate solutions, with 93 percent saying they are personally concerned about the impacts of climate change, compared to 80 percent for English-speaking Latinos and 61 percent for Americans overall.
 EcoAmerica found that 70 percent report damage and harm from extreme weather.

-EcoAmerica and its partners have developed a message guide geared toward messengers and audiences who identity as Latinx.
+EcoAmerica and its partners have developed a message guide geared toward messengers and audiences who identify as Latinx.
 The message testing was conducted in three phases— landscape and language analysis, focus groups, and an online survey—and in Spanish and English.
 It was designed to ensure the language that emerged was generated by participants and that the talking points respect and incorporate Latinx values into climate messaging.
 Latinx voters already express a high level of concern about global warming and support for solutions, so the goal is to boost urgency and encourage action.

 It’s important to note that although these frames were produced for Latinx leaders speaking to Latinos, communicators should be inclusive and refrain from singling out Latinos as a separate group.
 Talking about “we” is more personal and engaging than “you” or “I.”